prabh8331/Data-Engineering-with-Azure/Module13a-AWS/Class2/readme.md

 name --> first_sns

 Access policy
---> Basic     (/ if select advance need to chnage add the arn of s3 bucket)
+--> Basic     (/ if select advance need to chnage add the arn of s3 bucket -- this need some research)
     publisher = everyone
     Suscribers - Only the topic owner